 - Humans: All human beings, descendants of Adam and Eve.

-- The Serpent: In the secondary but important antagonist role opposing God’s Plan and bruising humans.
+- The Serpent: In the second but essential antagonist role, opposing God’s Plan and bruising humans.

 Relations Between the Characters

-- God sets the Plan and indicates to both the Serpent and Humans what their roles, obligations and consequences are.
-Although the play is in a sense the history of mankind.
+- God sets the Plan and indicates to both the Serpent and Humans what their roles, obligations, and consequences are.
+Although the play is, in a sense, the history of humankind.
 God is our protagonist.
 His relationship to and Plan for Humans continues to unfold.
 He still loves Humans in spite of how they feel about Him.

-- Humans are on their own banished on Earth, basically not in relation with God (in spite of what they might think…we’ll explore this), following their own vanity and self-wisdom.
-They are easy prey for the Serpent to continue to influence, bruise and abuse them as he wills even if they think they are the solo stars of the show.
+- Humans are on their own banished on Earth, basically not in a relationship with God (in spite of what they might think, we’ll explore this), following their vanity and self-wisdom.
+They are easy prey for the Serpent to continue to influence, bruise, and abuse them as he wills, even if they think they are the solo stars of the show.

 - The Serpent is there to thwart God’s plan.
-He is powerless against God; however, in the villain role, he has certain freedom and power to influence humanity.
-And he takes that opportunity to deceive mankind in ways more fantastic than the imaginations of our best science fiction authors.
+He is powerless against God; however, in the villain role, he has freedom and power to influence humanity.
+And he takes that opportunity to deceive humankind in ways more fantastic than the imaginations of our best science fiction authors.

-If this fairy-tale-like story ended here it would be a rather ignominious ending for a plan initiated by an omnipotent, all-caring Creator.
-In fact it would be a downright blatant failure… and rather a short play at that.If this fairy-tale-like Bible story ended here it would be a rather ignominious ending for a plan initiated by an omnipotent, all-caring Creator.
-In fact it would be a downright blatant failure...
+If this fairy-tale-like story ended here, it would be a somewhat ambiguous ending for a plan initiated by an omnipotent, all-caring Creator.
+It would be a downright blatant failure, and indeed, a short play at that.If this fairy-tale-like Bible story ended here, it would be a somewhat ambiguous ending for a plan initiated by an omnipotent, all-caring Creator.
+It would be a downright blatant failure.
 Click To Tweet